bryanbraun/bryanbraun.github.io/_pages/now.md

 ## At Home

-Most of my personal time is spent working on [Gridmaster](https://gridmaster.io).
+Most of my personal time is spent working on [Gridmaster](https://gridmaster.io), which is [an Excel addin for learning Excel](https://gridmaster.io/).
 It's a real, income-producing business.
 I'm trying to figure out how to grow it.

 I'm serving as an Assistant Scoutmaster and I work with the 12-13 year old boys at church.
 Sundays I spend all day with my family.